tomatopepper/momo_personalweb/content/authors/admin/_index.md

 I determine to make a better world and place for current and future generation and hope I can inspire others to do the same.

-Currently, I am is a Phd student at Computational Plant Science lab of University of Georgia.
+Currently, I am a Phd student at Computational Plant Science lab of University of Georgia.
 My dissertation is to study how root interact below-ground.
-Within my research project, I develops high-dimensional data-analysis techniques to describe spatial interaction on the whole field scale.
+Within my research project, I develop high-dimensional data-analysis techniques to describe spatial interaction on the whole field scale.
 In particular, my research interest is to study the origins of diversity in root architectures of crops by combining knowledge from biology, statistics, and computer science:

 (1) I develop a computing pipeline to quantify the diversity of root architectures using mathematical shape descriptors.